KinexDev/Luna/README.md

 ```

 # Example Project
-this is a [snake game](https://github.com/KinexDev/Luau-Snake) completely written in luau using luauRuntime using raylib bindings.
+this is a [snake game](https://github.com/KinexDev/Luau-Snake) completely written in luau using luna using raylib bindings.

 # Running Scripts
 to run scripts, you execute luau and pass in the script you want to run